Ambro17/slackify/README.md

 >Note: Legacy actions are unsupported by design as they are discouraged by slack.
 Nevertheless, if there's popular demand, we could add support for them.

 ## Roadmap
-Support for slack events through [slackeventsapi](https://github.com/slackapi/python-slack-events-api)
+1. Support for slack events through [slackeventsapi](https://github.com/slackapi/python-slack-events-api)
+2. Support for app factory pattern
+3. Support for blueprints